VikaLijv/VapourSynth-Waifu2x-w2xc/README.md

     * SSE3
     * OpenCV filter2D
   * 2 = force to use OpenCL

+* processor: Sets target processor.
+Any non-negative value supersedes the choice from `gpu`.
+Use `list_proc` to get the index of the available processors.

 * list_proc: Whether the processors list is drawn on the frame.